vernonclarke/SPNfinal/README.md

 5. **Run a simulation**

-   Jupyter Notebook should be open in the default browser.
+   Jupyter Notebook should now be open in the default browser.

-   Choose a Notebook to open (by clicking on any notebook - *.ipynb).
+   Choose a Notebook to open (by clicking on any notebook - `*.ipynb`).

    Ensure kernel is set to Python 3 (ipykernel).